openstack-archive/infra-manual/doc/source/irc.rst

 help, so if you have issues, asking in ``#openstack-infra`` is completely appropriate.
 Just remember that it's best to just ask your question, and that sometimes it might be extra busy so you might need to be patient.
+If there is an issue that seems to require urgent attention by someone with access to one of the servers, you can mention ``infra-root`` in your message.
+Likewise, if you would like to get the attention of the core reviewers for one of our configuration repositories, use the keyword ``config-core``.

 Persistent Clients and IRC Bouncers
 -----------------------------------